 Among those deemed appropriate, Bennu has a more-attractive composition.
 The asteroid is relatively rich in carbon-based material; the asteroids that may have brought water and organic material to Earth and helped kick off life would have looked like Bennu.

-If the asteroid does collide with Earth, the impact won't destroy the planet, though it will wreak havoc wherever it touches down.
+Bennu's close orbit also makes it a potentially hazardous object for Earth, and NASA now estimates the risk is quite low: the asteroid's total impact probability through 2300 is just 1 in 1,750.
+If the asteroid does collide with Earth, the impact won't destroy the planet, but it will wreak havoc wherever it touches down.
 Experts say that an asteroid of this size would likely devastate the local area around the impact, but it wouldn't cause mass extinctions.